 First Offense DUI Penalties

-In Idaho, if you are convicted of a first DUI offense, here's the potential consequences:
+If you are convicted of a first DUI offense in Idaho, here's the potential consequences:

 License Suspension It's highly likely your license will be suspended for a period of 90 to 180 days.
 The absolute minimum is 30 days.
 After 30 days, most drivers can apply for a restricted license to get from work to home and to medical appointments.